 In the early 2000s there were numerous issues relating to Credit Card processing and security.
 At that time every network had their own set of rules and standards.
-This made it hard for businesses to comply, or even stay informed about the requirements.
-Often times a business wouldn’t follow the proper procedures simply due to confusion.
+Making it hard for businesses to comply, or even stay informed about the requirements.
+Often a business couldn’t follow the proper procedure simply due to confusion.

 Around 2006 the major Credit Card networks, processors and providers began working to solve these issues.
 As a joint venture they formed the Payment Card Industry Security Standards Council.
 The original members of the council include Visa, MasterCard, American Express, Discover, and JCB.
 Under this new council the original PCI-DSS rules and documentation were created.

 The new standards greatly simplified and improved security compliance for business owners.
 Rather than needing to understand every companies unique rules they had a single set.